-The 1915 Panama Pacific Half Dollar represented only the second commemorative silver half dollar issued by the United States Mint.
+The 1915 Panama Pacific Half Dollar (Buy on eBay) represented only the second commemorative silver half dollar issued by the United States Mint.
 Although this would later become the most frequent denomination for classic commemorative coins, the earlier issues took place across a range of denominations.
 The program of five commemorative coins issued for the Panama Pacific International Exposition included two versions of a $50 gold piece, a gold quarter eagle, and a gold dollar.

 The half dollar featured the full length figure of the allegorical Columbia with rays of the sun and the Golden Gate in the background.
 Her arms are outstretched to scatter fruits and flowers.
 A cherub appears to her right holding a cornucopia.
 Inscriptions read “Panama Pacific Exposition” and the date “1915”.
 The obverse includes the “S” mint mark, as the coins were produced at the San Francisco Mint facility.